oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > "An information model is a representation of concepts,
 > relationships, constraints, rules, and operations to specify
 > data semantics for a chosen domain of discourse.
-The advantage
-> of using an information model is that it can provide sharable,
-> stable, and organized structure of information requirements for
-> the domain context.

 [[RFC3444](#rfc3444)] contrasts IMs with data models (DMs):